andromedaprotocol/andromeda-core/contracts/modules/andromeda-shunting/README.md

 ```
 [
-    "x0 ^ 2",
+    "{x0} ^ 2",
-    "y0 * x1"
+    "{y0} * x1"
 ]
 ```

-In the expression, `x<n>` means the nth parameter in the params of the query, and `y<n>` means the result of the nth expression.
+In the expression, `{x<n>}` means the nth parameter in the params of the query, and `{y<n>}` means the result of the nth expression.
 In the above example, when evaluating the expression, the first expression calculate the square of the first parameter passed by the query and the second expression get the first expression's result and multiply it by second parameter.
 Only the last expression's result is returned as a query result.

 _**Warning:** Expressions can only use the previous expression's result._